danfickle/cpp-to-java-source-converter/README.md

   + make lists.
   + correct names (camel case, capitalized classes etc.)
   + Always initialize pointer objects (pointing to nothing if needed).
+  + Output function declarations with missing definitions with a TODO as the body.
 + test-references
 + test-enums
 + test-bitfield